Diseases & Conditions

 MRI allows both legs to be viewed at the same time.
 However, it cannot be used for patients with certain implanted devices, such as pacemakers.

 Venography.
-In venography, the doctor injects a contrast solution (or dye) into a vein on the top of the foot.
+In venography, the doctor injects a contrast solution (or dye) into a vein.
 The solution mixes with the blood and flows throughout the veins.
 An x-ray of the affected leg will then show whether there are any blockages in the veins of the calf and thigh.

 Venography is rarely used because it is invasive and requires radiation.